IMPORTANT: Version 7.4 of the Elastic Stack has passed its maintenance date.

 Outlier detection on transformsedit

-[experimental] This functionality is experimental and may be changed or removed completely in a future release.
-Elastic will take a best effort approach to fix any issues, but experimental features are not subject to the support SLA of official GA features.
+[preview] This functionality is in technical preview and may be changed or removed in a future release.
+Elastic will apply best effort to fix any issues, but features in technical preview are not subject to the support SLA of official GA features.
 In 7.3, Kibana added an API that provided outlier detection analysis.
 In this release, Kibana has a new view in Machine Learning where you can create, manage, and view your outlier detection jobs and their results.
 Because the results are just another index, you can create some insightful visualizations and maps based on the outliers found in your entity-centric data.